veillette/opticsTextbook/content/Chap7_Lasers/Lasers_2022_01Clean.md

 ```

 The optical resonator  is a Fabry-Perot resonator filled with some material with refractive index $n$ bounded by two aligned, highly reflective mirrors at a distance $L$.
-The Fabry-Perot resonator is discussed extensively in {numref}`section.fabryperot` but to understand this chapter a detailed analysis of the Fabry-Perot is not needed.
+The Fabry-Perot resonator is discussed extensively in [](section.fabryperot) but to understand this chapter a detailed analysis of the Fabry-Perot is not needed.

 Let the $z$-axis be chosen along the axis of the cavity as shown in {numref}`Fig_7_05_Fabry_Perrot_resonance_mode`, and assume that the transverse directions are so large that the light can be considered a plane wave bouncing back and forth along the $z$-axis between the two mirrors.
 Let $\omega$ be the frequency and $k_0=\omega/c$ the wave number in vacuum.
 The plane wave that propagates in the positive $z$-direction is given by: